Organic textiles

 Sustainable products initiative

 The Commission published the Sustainable products initiative in the first quarter of 2022.
 This initiative does not solely target textiles, but they are part of its scope.
 Moreover, it should tackle important issues, such as the presence of chemicals, thresholds on durability, reusability, repairability, recyclability, environmental and social requirements, responsibility of producers for providing more circular products.
-In March 2022, the European Commission already published a proposal for Ecodesign for Sustainable Products Regulation as the larger part of the Sustainable Products Initiative.
+In June 2024, the Ecodesign for Sustainable Products Regulation (ESPR) was adopted as the larger part of the Sustainable Products Initiative.
+Textiles (garment and footwear) are amongst the prioritised product groups for which the EU Commission will propose regulation on detailed ecodesign requirements.

 Strengthening the role of consumers in the green transition